BlaiseKelly/stats19_insights/README.md

 # Pedestrians on pavements

-Table shows the breakdown of pedestrian casualties by position.
+The table below shows the breakdown of pedestrian casualties by position.
 Nearly 12% of casualties KSI were on pavements or verges.

 ![](plots/ped_location_table.png)